 “Do you know how much it costs for you to be on that swim team?
 You don’t bring any money into this family.”

 “I thought you supported my swimming.
-If I do well enough, I could get a college scholarship.
+If I do well enough, I can get a college scholarship.
 It’s not like I’m playing.
 Practice is hard work.”

 “Well, we think you should learn the value of hard work by getting a paying job.”

-I couldn’t believe him.
-Who was this ‘we’ he was talking about, not the two of us.
-The hand of Susan was becoming evident.
+I can’t believe him.
+Who was this ‘we’ he’s talking about, not the two of us?
+The hand of Susan is becoming evident.

 “Dad, I can’t swim if I have to work.
 You have no idea how much I put into swimming, the sacrifice.
 All you see is a photo in the paper.
-You act like all I do is goof off.
-I don’t believe you can’t afford to pay swim team dues.”
+You think all I do is goof off?
+You can’t afford to pay swim team dues?”